ctkjose/EXC-DOC/0.1.0/doc_getting_started.md

 ?>
 ```

 ### Your controllers ###

 The bread and butter of the your app are controllers.
-A traditional UI based application uses controllers of type `viewController`, services and cli applications use the `processController`.
+A traditional UI based application uses controllers of type `viewController`, services and CLI applications use the `processController`.
 You will create instances of one of these to implement your app.

 Lets create an instance of `viewController` for an employee record, our controller will be named "record".